SpooperNooter/Steelseries-Oled-Key-Display/README.md

   - `RoundCorners()` removes the very corners of the input bitmap, I dont know why I made this.
   - `ImportBitmapFromPng()` does what it says on the box, has a sheet to determine how to deal with non-opaque pixels
   - `Copy()` returns an exact replica of input bitmap, but creates it as a clean, new object, so that any actions performed upon the new bitmap do not occur to the original bitmap.
   - `AlterBitmap()` takes two bitmaps, a bitmap to alter, and another to alter the bitmap with.
-Also, you can provide an offset to apply the second bitmap from.
+Also, you can provide an offset to apply the second bitmap from and there is an option `Invert` to have the second bitmap "invert" the first.
+For example, if the bit being altered and corresponding bit on the altering map are both positive, the original will become negative.
+Note that this doesn't completely invert the base bitmap nor completely invert the alteration bitmap then apply it.
   - `CompressBitmap()` takes an input bitmap, compressing its bits into bytes, greatest bit first order.
 Note that you do not have to compress a bitmap before returning it to the main `PacketCollection` instance.

 - `Sprite`